jcinverno/Arcade-Games/README.md

 <b>Pong:</b> A simple 2D sports game where players use paddles to hit a ball back and forth across a screen.

 <b>Turtle_Crossing:</b> A game where the player controls a turtle and guides it to the other side of the screen while avoiding obstacles, such as bricks.

+<b>Breakout:</b> Classic arcade game where the player controls a paddle to bounce a ball and break bricks at the top of the screen.
+As the levels progress, the gameplay becomes more challenging with faster ball movement.